HicServices/RDMP/Documentation/CodeTutorials/DoubleClickAndDragDrop.md

 # Drag

 `RDMPCombineableFactory` is responsible for creating `ICombineToMakeCommand` objects at the start of a drag operation (including files etc from the OS).
-Most objects will have a 1 to 1 mapping with an `ICommand` e.g `CatalogueCombineable` is a wrapper for a `Catalogue`.
-The `ICommand` is responsible for doing expensive fact gathering at the start of a drag operation.
+Most objects will have a 1 to 1 mapping with an `ICombineToMakeCommand` e.g `CatalogueCombineable` is a wrapper for a `Catalogue`.
+The `ICombineToMakeCommand` is responsible for doing expensive fact gathering at the start of a drag operation.

-If you need to provide drag support for a new object `Type` (e.g. `Pipeline`) first create an appropriate `ICommand` e.g. `PipelineCombineable` and then in `RDMPCombineableFactory` modify the method `ICommand Create(object modelObject)` to return it given the appropriate modelObject:
+If you need to provide drag support for a new object `Type` (e.g. `Pipeline`) first create an appropriate `ICombineToMakeCommand` e.g. `PipelineCombineable` and then in `RDMPCombineableFactory` modify the method `ICommand Create(object modelObject)` to return it given the appropriate modelObject:

 ```csharp
 public ICombineToMakeCommand Create(object modelObject)